Introduction

 You’ll be supported to:

-Rebuild strength in a progressive, joint-safe way
+- Rebuild strength in a progressive, joint-safe way

-Adjust for energy levels, recovery, or symptom changes
+- Adjust for energy levels, recovery, or symptom changes

-Learn how to nourish your body effectively, not restrict it
+- Learn how to nourish your body effectively, not restrict it

-Stay on track with regular check-ins and real, ongoing support
+- Stay on track with regular check-ins and real, ongoing support

 strongHER: Vision’s Dedicated Program for Women in Menopause

-STRONGHER is more than just another workout program — it was developed in direct response to what our clients told us they needed.
+strongHER is more than just another workout program — it was developed in direct response to what our clients told us they needed.
 Women in our studios were asking the right questions:

-Why doesn’t my old training style work anymore?
+- Why doesn’t my old training style work anymore?

-Why am I gaining weight even when I eat well?
+- Why am I gaining weight even when I eat well?

-Why don’t I feel like myself?
+- Why don’t I feel like myself?

 We created strongHER because the fitness industry wasn’t answering those questions properly — and we knew we could.

 This program is distinct from our standard personal training services. strongHER is not just about improving fitness — it’s about supporting hormonal shifts, bone health, emotional wellbeing, and long-term vitality with a fully integrated approach.
+The program is designed to help women maintain strength and independence in everyday life, making daily activities easier and reducing the risk of falls or disability.

 What makes strongHER different:

-The training is designed to address the loss of muscle, bone density, and metabolic function that comes with hormonal decline
+- The training is designed to address the loss of muscle, bone density, and metabolic function that comes with hormonal decline

-Nutrition and coaching components are adjusted for mood, stress, recovery, and inflammation, not just calories or macros
+- Nutrition and coaching components are adjusted for mood, stress, recovery, and inflammation, not just calories or macros

-The program is delivered in a way that meets each woman where she is — emotionally, physically, and practically
+- The program is delivered in a way that meets each woman where she is — emotionally, physically, and practically

 This is a program developed because it was needed.
-And it’s making a difference in the lives of women across Vision studios.
+And it’s making a difference in the lives of women across our Vision studios.

 A Studio Experience That Feels Safe, Private, and Empowering